 7. Now you have to retrieve data from your web store into your local database.

-or press simultaneously on the following hotkeys 'Ctrl+G' and allows retrieving data from the database which is placed remotely (somewhere locally).
+or press the following hotkeys 'Ctrl+G' simultaneously; and allows retrieving data from the database, which is placed remotely (somewhere locally).

 Afterward, you get the actual store's database.

 Note: It is strongly recommended to make a full database backup before you proceed.
 You can make a backup using Tools -> Database Backup/Restore wizard.